Jessegunter/repo-1/README.md

 ## Landscape

-* Zero Eyes is in the security and surveillance industry>
+* Zero Eyes is in the security and surveillance industry.

 * The innovations this feild has seen in the last 10 years has a lot to do with technology and AI, the main innovations are facial recognition, ML for threat detection, and cloud based surveillance which revolutionized how video is stored.